pingcap/docs-cn/v3.0/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-gke.md

 ## Deploy TiDB Operator

-Note that `${chartVersion}` is used in the rest of the document to represent the chart version, e.g. `v1.0.0-beta.3`.
+Note that `<chartVersion>` is used in the rest of the document to represent the chart version, e.g. `v1.0.0-rc.1`.

 The first TiDB component we are going to install is the TiDB Operator, using a Helm Chart.
 TiDB Operator is the management system that works with Kubernetes to bootstrap your TiDB cluster and keep it running.
 This step assumes you are in the `tidb-operator` working directory: